awsdocs/aws-codeartifact-user-guide/doc_source/getting-started-cli.md

 # Getting started using the AWS CLI<a name="getting-started-cli"></a>

  Run the following steps to get started with CodeArtifact using the AWS Command Line Interface \(AWS CLI\)\.
 For more information, see [Install or upgrade and then configure the AWS CLI](get-set-up-install-cli.md)\.
+This guide uses the `npm` package manager, if you are using a different package manager, you will need to modify some of the following steps\.

 1. Use the AWS CLI to run the create\-domain command\.